Mazamars312/Analogue-Amiga/README.md

 * Floppy Read/Write support for ADF files
 * LBA48 support enabled — it can read and write to HDF hard disk images up to 2Tbytes now!
 * Can also access up to 4 hard drive HDF files (requires drivers on the Amiga side)
+* Can use a GameBoy link cable for Amiga games that support nullmodem for multiplayer action!

 ## How to set up